jhipster/jhipster-lite/documentation/guides.md

 - springboot-jwt-basic-auth
 - springdoc-openapi-with-security-jwt
 - springboot-cucumber
-- cucumber-jwt-authentication
+- springboot-cucumber-jwt-authentication
 - dummy-feature
 - vue
 - frontend-maven-plugin

-You'll be able to access to [swagger ui](http://localhost:8080/swagger-ui/index.html)
+You'll be able to access to [Swagger UI](http://localhost:8080/swagger-ui/index.html)

+## Typescript project

+Use the following modules:

+- init
+- typescript

+Then, you can start to code in `src/` folder.